 - Combs & brushes

-- Products containing sulfates, non-water soluble silicones, alcohol and fragrance
+- Products containing sulfates, non-water soluble silicones, waxes, non-natural oils, damaging alcohols and fragrance (here’s a list)

-- Rinse hair with water and apply a ‘cleansing conditioner’ (cowash) in replacement of a shampoo.
-A lot of scalp scrubbing must be carried out before rinsing off.
+- Rinse hair with water and apply a ‘cleansing conditioner’ (co-wash) in replacement of a shampoo.
+This can be pretty much any CG-friendly conditioner.
+A lot of gentle scalp massaging must be carried out to clean the hair before rinsing off.

-- Wrap hair in a t-shirt or microfibre towel for 5-10 minutes.
+- Wrap hair (plop) in a t-shirt or microfibre towel for 5-10 minutes.

-- Scrunch hair upwards using your hands and leave to air dry.
-Some people prefer to use a diffuser with a silicone-free heat protector.
+- Gently crunch hair upwards using your hands and leave to air dry.
+Some people prefer to use a diffuser (search ‘The Pixie Method’) with a silicone-free heat protector.

 A strong emphasis is placed on trial and error with methods and products to find out what works best for your curly hair.

 The Curly Girl method does get more complicated with various recommended tips and tricks.
-Once you have got to grips with the basics you can start to incorporate some more frizz fighting techniques.
+Once you have got to grips with the basics you can start to incorporate some more frizz fighting, curlifying techniques.

 A few more tips:

-- Sleep on a silk pillowcase to prevent frizzing up your hair in the night.
+- Sleep on a silk pillowcase to prevent frizzing up your hair in the night, or use a silk night cap.

-- When you first begin the CG Method, you’ll need to cleanse your hair of any build up in your hair.
-Do this by replacing cowashing with a stripping shampoo – baby shampoo works perfectly.
+- When you first begin the CG Method, it is often beneficial to cleanse your hair of any build up beforehand.
+Do this by replacing co-washing with a stripping shampoo (with sulfate’s in it) – baby shampoo works perfectly.

 Which products to use?

-Lorraine Massey’s own products (Devacurl) are recommended but only available in America.
-Fortunately there are many other CG Method approved products online and in the drug stores.
-Here are a few recommended products available in the UK:
+Lorraine Massey’s own products (Devacurl) are no longer recommended – the formulas have changed since she sold the company.
+Fortunately there are many CG Method approved products online and in the drug stores.
+Here are a few recommended brands:

 How long until you can see results?